vert-x3/vertx-mongo-client/README.md

  - `sendBufferSize` Sets the send buffer size (SO_SNDBUF) for the socket.
 Default is `0`, meaning it will use the OS default for this option.
  - `receiveBufferSize` Sets the receive buffer size (SO_RCVBUF) for the socket.
 Default is `0`, meaning it will use the OS default for this option.
  - `keepAlive` Sets the keep alive (SO_KEEPALIVE) for the socket.
 Default is `false`
- - `heartbeat.socket` Configures the socket settings for the cluster monitor of the mongoDB java driver.
+ - `heartbeat.socket` Configures the socket settings for the cluster monitor of the MongoDB java driver.
  - `heartbeatFrequencyMS` The frequency that the cluster monitor attempts to reach each server.
 Default is `5000` (5 seconds)
  - `minHeartbeatFrequencyMS` The minimum heartbeat frequency.
 The default value is `1000` (1 second)

-*Note: Most of the default values listed above use the default values of the mongoDB Java Driver.
+*Note: Most of the default values listed above use the default values of the MongoDB Java Driver.
 Please consult the driver documentation for up to date information.*

 TODO: Include links to 3.0 driver documentation when made available